sherlock-audit/2023-02-openq-judging/README.md

 Contestants' payouts and scores will be updated according to the changes made on this issue.

+**jacksanford1**

+Comment from Protocol Team:

+> I agree it would be better form to reset associated tiers documents + invoice to false if a tier winner is overwritten, but for now the bounty admin is a trusted party, and can always manually reset the tier afterwards.
+>
+> I don't think this needs a fix at the moment

+Classifying this issue as "Won't Fix."

 # Issue M-3: Adversary can block NFT distribution on tiered bounties by assigning the NFTs to unused tiers